BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_sections.rst

 date of the section or subsection.

-The following example shows how a section that contains a unit that is hidden from students is displayed in the outline, with a black bar:
+The following example shows how a section that contains a unit that is hidden from students is displayed in the outline, summarized with a black bar:

 .. image:: ../Images/section-hidden-unit.png
  :alt: A section with a hidden unit